Cratylus

-Cratylus (/ˈkrætɪləs/ KRAT-il-əs; Κρατύλος, Kratylos) was an ancient Athenian philosopher from the mid-late 5th century BCE, known mostly through his portrayal in Plato's dialogue Cratylus.
+Cratylus (/ˈkrætɪləs/ KRAT-il-əs; Κρατύλος, Kratylos) was an ancient Athenian philosopher from the mid-late 5th century BC, known mostly through his portrayal in Plato's dialogue Cratylus.
 He was a radical proponent of Heraclitean philosophy and influenced the young Plato.

 Life

 Little is known of Cratylus beyond his status as a disciple of Heraclitus of Ephesus, Asia Minor.
 Modern biographers have not reached consensus on his approximate date of birth, arguing alternately for an age comparable either to Plato or Socrates.
-Cratylus is mentioned in Aristotle's Metaphysics in a passage which seems to imply that he was an established and active philosopher in Athens during the mid-late 5th century, and that Plato was briefly interested in his teachings prior to aligning with Socrates.
+Cratylus is mentioned in Aristotle's Metaphysics in a passage that seemingly implies he was an established and active philosopher in Athens during the mid-late 5th century, and that Plato was briefly interested in his teachings prior to aligning with Socrates.

 Philosophy

 In Cratylus' eponymous Platonic dialogue, the character of Socrates states Heraclitus' claim that one cannot step twice into the same stream.
 According to Aristotle, Cratylus went a step beyond his master's doctrine and proclaimed that it cannot even be done once.